SteamedPears/Code-Review/src/server/README.md

-See the real README file in the root directory of the project.
+See the real README.md file in the root directory of the project.